 Why did this happen?
 Three reasons:

-- New people entering the field with ambitions of starting their “own thing” injected previous beliefs they brought with them or developed new ideas (or both) with which they then modified or replaced parts of the original remote viewing methods.
+- New people entering the field with ambitions of starting their “own thing” injected previous beliefs they brought with them from other non-RV psychic- or consciousness-based practices, or developed new ideas (or both) with which they then added to, modified—or even replaced—parts of the original remote viewing methods.

 - Some of those developing new flavors of remote viewing (including some who had formerly been military remote viewers) were simply “branding” their own efforts.
 They changed the standard remote viewing processes enough so as not to be accused of simply copying the original methods, and then came up with a new name or acronym to distinguish their modified approach from the original.